qais-aboujaoude/EB-environment-manager/README.md

 * **Qais Aboujaoude**
 * **Connor Makhlouta**

-## License

-This project is licensed under the Mozilla Public License MPL  License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 Thanks to:
 * Hassan Assi for all the love and support
 * George Rattel for helping with the regex
+* [Commander](https://github.com/tj/commander.js/) for the amazing package.

+## License

+This project is licensed under the Mozilla Public License MPL  License - see the [LICENSE.md](LICENSE.md) file for details